huggingface/blog/universal_assisted_generation.md

 ## Introduction

 The unprecedented success of LLMs has redefined the limits of NLP.
 However, a major challenge in their deployment is optimizing performance to reduce their response time.
-Assisted generation, also known as [speculative decoding](https://arxiv.org/abs/2211.17192), is a very popular and practical approach for accelerating LLMs achieving considerable speedups.
+Assisted generation, also known as [speculative decoding](https://arxiv.org/abs/2211.17192), is a very popular and practical approach for accelerating LLMs achieving considerable speedups without accuracy loss.

 ## Assisted Generation